StroemPhi/DefinedTermSet_profile/examples/README.md

-# Examples of use of definedtermset_profile
+# Examples of use of definedterm_profile

-This folder contains example data conforming to definedtermset_profile
+This folder contains example data conforming to definedterm_profile

 The source for these is in [src/data](../src/data/examples)